 Unique to the cannabis family of cannabinoids, cannabinol (CBN) originates from sources other than the cannabis sativa plant itself.
 Instead, it has a close connection to the cannabinoid THC due to the fact that it is created when THC undergoes external oxidation.
 THC, in the acid form THCA, is converted to CBN when the plant is cut and stored in this manner.
 When THC is exposed to air and oxidizes, it forms CBNA as a byproduct.
 Using UV light and air, the chemical becomes CBN (CANNABINOL).

 Cannabis sativa plants that have not been properly preserved are often high in CBN.
 CBN does have some psychoactive qualities, however they are insignificant in contrast to THC.
 A variety of therapeutic effects, particularly in the area of bodily relaxation, have been established.
 It has many of the same advantages as THC, but with just around 10% of the potency.

-In order to improve the efficacy of balms, creams, salve and lotion for pain relief and skin irritation CBN isolate can be incorporated into topicals.
+In order to improve the efficacy of balms, creams, salves, and lotions for pain relief and skin irritation CBN isolate can be incorporated into topicals.